 When the Sun is active, its magnetic field is better at shielding us against the cosmic rays coming from outer space, before they reach our planet.
 By regulating the Earth’s cloud cover, the Sun can turn the temperature up and down. ...
 As the Sun’s magnetism increased from the Maunder Minimum to 1998, this natural mechanism may be responsible for a large part of global warming seen then. - (Henrik Svensmark)

 No climate model has predicted a cooling of the Earth.
-The star that keeps us alive has, over the last few years, been almost free of sunspots, which are the usual signs of the Sun’s magnetic activity.
+The star that keeps us alive has, over the last few years, has been almost free of sunspots, which are the usual signs of the Sun’s magnetic low activity.

 Mojib Latif from the University of Kiel argued at the recent UN World Climate Conference in Geneva that the cooling may continue through the next 10 to 20 years.

 Much of the capital available at SEAWAPA is provided on a subscription basis – where SEAWAPA underwriters join together as Corporates/Syndicates and where Corporates/Syndicates members join together.